 ITEM 3.
-QUALITATIVE AND QUANTITATIVE DISCLOSURES ABOUT MARKET RISKS
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

 In the normal course of business, our financial position is routinely subject to a variety of risks.
-The principal market risks (i.e., the risk of loss arising from adverse changes in market rates and prices) that the Company is exposed to are fluctuations in energy and fuel prices, commodity prices affecting the costs of juice concentrates and other raw materials (including, but not limited to, increases in the price of aluminum for cans, resin for PET plastic bottles, as well as sucrose and high fructose corn syrup, which are used in many of the company's products), changes in interest rates on the Company's long-term debt and the limited availability of certain raw materials such as sucralose.
+The principal market risks (i.e., the risk of loss arising from adverse changes in market rates and prices) to which the Company is exposed are fluctuations in energy and fuel prices, commodity prices affecting the costs of juice concentrates and other raw materials (including, but not limited to, increases in the price of aluminum for cans, resin for PET plastic bottles, as well as sucrose and high fructose corn syrup, which are used in many of the Company's products), changes in interest rates on the Company's long-term debt and limited availability of certain raw materials such as sucralose.
 We are also subject to market risks with respect to the cost of commodities because our ability to recover increased costs through higher pricing is limited by the competitive environment in which we operate.
-We are also subject to other risks associated with the business environment in which we operate, including the collectibility of accounts receivable.
+In addition, we are subject to other risks associated with the business environment in which we operate, including the collectibility of accounts receivable.

-At March 31, 2006, the majority of the Company's debt consisted of fixed rather than variable rate debt.
+At June 30, 2006, the majority of the Company's debt consisted of fixed rather than variable rate debt.
 The amount of variable rate debt fluctuates during the year based on the Company's cash requirements.
-If average interest rates were to increase one percent for the year ended March 31, 2006, the net impact on the Company's pre-tax earnings would have been insignificant.
+If average interest rates were to have increased one percent for the quarter ended June 30, 2006, the net impact on the Company's pre-tax earnings would have been insignificant.
 There have been no significant changes to the Company's exposure to market risks.